Perspective | In Ukraine, I saw the legacy of Russia’s grandeur — and its cynical propaganda

 As a university student, I read Leo Tolstoy and Alexander Solzhenitsyn and books about the Soviet threat, but I was more personally affected by the American bombing of Cambodia and the military drafting of several classmates.
 Later, I became a journalist and spent a decade covering conflicts in Latin America.
 Most pitted right-wing military forces against popular leftist movements and rebellions, whose causes often seemed more just.

 By the time I traveled to Moscow as a reporter, in 1988, my romance with revolution had soured.
-The Soviet communist model was bankrupt and Russian greatness a nostalgic memory.
+The Soviet communist system was bankrupt and Russian greatness a relic of long-ago czarist rule.
 My hotel had no hot water or towels, and people stood in the cold for hours to buy cheap Romanian shoes.
 A grim, expressionless woman from the information ministry was assigned to accompany me everywhere.

 But Mikhail Gorbachev had recently come to power, and glasnost was in the air.
 I was able to slip away and meet once-fearful Jewish dissidents for tea.
 I was welcomed in newspaper offices where new reformist editors seemed free to speak their minds.
 Perhaps there was reason for hope after all.
 On a whim, I bought a plane ticket to Kyiv and found my way to the great gate.